 I chose to pursue a second career as an equine bodyworker because of the excellent results I've had working with my own horses.
 This feeds my heart and soul!
 Seriously, I love it.
-Also, I turned 40 this year and decided it was time to "do what I want to do" with my life.
-Becoming a PULSE Practitioner is a natural culmination of my judging experience (evaluating movement) my love of healthy biomechanics and my experience in rehabbing my own aged geldings.
-My long-term goal is to develop a consulting program that incorporates healthy rider and horse biomechanics, train family/trail horses and do rehab boarding.
+Also, when I turned forty, decided it was time to "do what I want to do" with my life.
+Becoming a bodyworker is a natural culmination of my judging experience (evaluating conformation, posture and movement) my love of healthy biomechanics and my experience in rehabbing my own aged geldings.
+My long-term goal is to develop a consulting program that incorporates healthy rider and horse biomechanics, train family/trail horses and offer rehab boarding.

 The information provided on this site is intended for your general knowledge and education only and is not a substitute for veterinary advice or treatment for specific medical conditions.
 Always seek the advice of your veterinarian with any questions you may have regarding a medical condition.
 The information on this website is not intended to diagnose, treat, cure or prevent any disease.
 Never disregard medical advice or delay in seeking it because of something you have read on this site.